 Ant - Build Files

-Typically, Ant's build file, build.xml should live in the project's base directory.
-Although you are free to use other file names or place the build file in some other location.
+Typically, Ant's build file, called build.xml should reside in the base directory of the project.
+However there is no restriction on the file name or its location.
+You are free to use other file names or save the build file in some other location.

-For this exercise, create a file called build.xml anywhere in your computer.
+For this exercise, create a file called build.xml anywhere in your computer with the following contents in it:

 <?xml version="1.0"?> <project name="Hello World Project" default="info"> <target name="info"> <echo>Hello World - Welcome to Apache Ant!</echo> </target> </project>